Complying With New Privacy Laws on Your Company’s Website

 While I could not find anything that clearly stated that this service complies with AB-370, the information I could find has me convinced that, on its own, Google Analytics does not gather the type of information that AB-370 is focused on.

 I Am Not a Lawyer

 A quick disclaimer – I am not a lawyer, nor do I play one on TV.
 The suggestions in this article are my interpretation of the changes in privacy law.
 If your website is gathering information using tools other than Google Analytics or online forms willingly completed by visitors, or if you have deeper concerns about the privacy practices at your company, then I suggest you speak with your lawyer.

-The following articles were very helpful during my research of AB-370.
-I provide these links for readers who may want to dive a little deeper into this information.
+The following article was very helpful during my research of AB-370.
+I provide this link for readers who may want to dive a little deeper into this information.